 Serving Suggestions

 Serve this gelatin drink 15 to 20 minutes before meals, or enjoy it as a light afternoon option.
-It pairs well with simple meals like those found in high-protein breakfast ideas without eggs .
+It pairs well with simple, protein-rich meals like this bariatric ricotta bake, which helps keep the focus on satiety and balanced portions throughout the day.

 Common Mistakes to Avoid